 A concise description is given with data on the target population (species, number of herds and animals present and under the programme), the main measures (testing, testing and slaughter, testing and killing, qualification of herds and animals).
 The information is given for distinct periods if the measures were substantially modified.
 The information is documented by relevant summary epidemiological tables, graphs or maps.

-The target population are all registered commercial egg-laying flocks in Malta and Gozo, irrespective of the capacity.
+The target population are all registered commercial egg-laying flocks in Malta and Gozo, as described in the National Control Programme.

 Species: Gallus gallus